Haivision/srt/docs/API.md

 connection is possible.
 The inability to decrypt an incoming transmission can be then reported as a different kind of problem.

-**IMPORTANT**: There is an unusual behavior in case when this flag is TRUE on the caller and FALSE on the listener.
-This is because the listener accepts the connection and considers itself connected, while it doesn't know yet that the caller will reject it.
-The result is a short-living "spurious" connection report on the listener socket.
-If the application is fast enough to catch it, it will get the socket from `srt_accept`, only to learn soon that the connection is broken, otherwise the connection could be removed from the listener backlog before the application can be aware of its existence.
-How fast the connection is broken, it depends on the network parameters, in particular, whether the `UMSG_SHUTDOWN` message sent by the caller is delivered (in this case the time of one RTT) or missed (then up to the connection timeout, default 5 seconds).
-It is therefore strongly recommended to use this flag (that is, set to FALSE) only when you are able to ensure that this flag is also set FALSE on the caller side.
+**IMPORTANT**: There is unusual and unobvious behavior when this flag is TRUE on the caller and FALSE on the listener, and the passphrase was mismatched.
+On the listener side the connection will be established and broken right after, resulting in a short-lived "spurious" connection report on the listener socket.
+This way, a socket will be available for retrieval from an `srt_accept` call for a very short time, after which it will be removed from the listener backlog just as if no connection attempt was made at all.
+If the application is fast enough to react on an incoming connection, it will retrieve it, only to learn that it is already broken.
+This also makes possible a scenario where `SRT_EPOLL_IN` is reported on a listener socket, but then an `srt_accept` call reports an `SRT_EASYNCRCV` error.
+How fast the connection gets broken depends on the network parameters - in particular, whether the `UMSG_SHUTDOWN` message sent by the caller is delivered (which takes one RTT in this case) or missed during the interval from its creation up to the connection timeout (default = 5 seconds).
+It is therefore strongly recommended that you only set this flag to FALSE on the listener when you are able to ensure that it is also set to FALSE on the caller side.

 ---